gavz/SharpAttack/README.md

 .\SharpAttack.exe PowerShell Get-Date
 ```

+If your parameter has spaces in it, wrap it in quotes (example: `SharpAttack.exe powershell "get-date; echo woot"`).

+Some parameters accepts lists (mainly the ComputerName and IPAddress params).
+These should be entered as comma seperated values with no spacing (example: `-ComputerName target1,target2,target3`)

 The `help` command lists what commands are available and what they do.
 You can also run `help <command>` to get help with a specific command and see its parameters.

 Where possible, SharpAttack tries to use positional parameters (For example, `powershell get-date` works as well as `powershell -command get-date`).

 SharpAttack also works with Cobalt Strikes `execute-assembly`, just as it would on the command line.
+This does require that the SharpSploit library be trimmed down a bit, which I do by removing `Mimikatz.cs` from the SharpSploit project before compiling.

 ## Thanks
 SharpAttack is built on top of [Cobbr's](https://twitter.com/cobbr_io) incredible [SharpSploit Project](https://github.com/cobbr/SharpSploit).
 SharpAttack is basically an easy way to interact with SharpSploit.